clunkey/Twitch-AdsManager-StreamDeck/README.md

 * `"sha256Hash": "{YOUR_SHA_HASH}"` <-- e.g. `"abcdefghijklmnopqrstuvwxyz123456abcdefghijklmnopqrstuvwxyz123456"`, there will be a different hash for each button; don't copy from one to the other

 ## [StartAd.ninja](StartAd.ninja)
 In the Stream Deck app, create a new API Ninja action.
-Scroll to the bottom of the action's settings and click **Import Settings** to import [StartAd.ninja](StartAd.ninja), then replace the bracketed placeholders with the values from your SnoozeAd `gql` request:
+Scroll to the bottom of the action's settings and click **Import Settings** to import [StartAd.ninja](StartAd.ninja), then replace the bracketed placeholders with the values from your `AutoAdsFrequencySelector_StartAd` request:

 in **Headers**: